irradiantlife/demo-log-parser/README.md

 ## Setup:
  This program was written with:
-  `npm: '8.11.0'
+  `npm: '8.11.0'`
-  node: '16.16.0'`
+  `node: '16.16.0'`
 It's recommended to use these.

---in a terminal, at project root: run `npm install` run `npm link` to create the CLI tool.
+in a terminal, at project root:
+- run `npm install`
+- run `npm link` to create the CLI tool.

 ## Usage:
--- use CLI arguments to specify source and destination, or ensure there is a valid logs/demo.log present --run `process-log`
+use CLI arguments to specify source and destination, or ensure there is a valid logs/demo.log present

+run `process-log`

--- observe a file is created or appended at the destination
+observe a file is created or appended at the destination

 # Considerations: